pxl-research/pixie-ops/README.md

 ```

 ## TODO list:
+* Figure out why embedding model does not give logs: probably not enough memory?
 * Make disk, RAM and GPU usage configurable for (minikube) cluster instead of hardcoding.
 * Test embedding model (for GPU support on minikube).
 * Azure infrastructure + common API with local.